nareshpanja000/Spendy/README.md

 # Spendy
- A PHP application For tracking expences
+ A PHP application For tracking expenses